 UPDATE: Scammers are taking advantage of the Equifax breach by calling consumers and acting as Equifax to "verify account information."
 This is a scam.
 Do not give any personal information.
 If you've received a call you think is fake, report it to the FTC.
-Click here to read the full article from the FTC.
+Click here to read an article published in NPR about the breach.

 The safety and security of our members’ accounts is our first priority.
 Equifax announced on Thursday, September 7, 2017, hackers recently gained access to the personal information of over 143 million U.S. consumers.
 If you haven’t already, visit www.equifaxsecurity2017.com to learn whether your information has been compromised.

 If you are potentially impacted by the cybersecurity incident, Equifax is offering one year of TrustedID Premier to all U.S. consumers, this includes:

 - 3-Bureau Credit File Monitoring (monitors and automatically alerts key changes to your Equifax, Experian, and TransUnion credit files)

 - Social security number monitoring by searching suspicious websites for your SSN

 - $1 million in identity theft insurance to help pay for certain out-of-pocket expenses in the event you are a victim of identity theft

 How can you protect yourself?

 Monitoring your credit and personal information are both crucial to protecting yourself from becoming a victim of fraud or stolen identity.